Entropy as a Topological Operad Derivation: Derivations of the Operad of Simplices

 These examples suggest the inner product notation is a convenient choice.
 Given $N\geq 1$ and $k\leq N$ and a point $x\in\mathbb{R}^N$, let $\mathbf{x}_{i,k}\in\mathbb{R}^k$ denote the $k$-subtuple of $x$ beginning at the $i^{\text{th}}$ coordinate:

 Then given any point $x\in\mathbb{R}^{n+m-1}$, the left and right composition maps may be written more succinctly as

 We will use this notation below and will always write $\mathbf{x}_{i}$ in lieu of $\mathbf{x}_{i,m}$ since the context will make it clear that $\mathbf{x}_{i}$ must be an $m$-tuple.
 The boldface font is used to distinguish a tuple $\mathbf{x}_i$ from a real number $x_i$.
-Finally, note that the maps $\circ_i^L$ and $\circ_i^R$ are continuous since $f$ and $g$ are continuous, and moreover that the associativty requirements in Equation (\ref{eq:comp}) are analogous to those illustrated in Figure \ref{fig:operad_axioms}, so it is straightforward to verify they are satisfied.
-So $\End_\R$ is indeed a $\Delta$-module. \end{example}
+Finally, note that the maps $\circ_i^L$ and $\circ_i^R$ are continuous since $f$ and $g$ are continuous, and moreover that the {associativity} requirements in Equation (\ref{eq:comp}) are analogous to those illustrated in Figure~\ref{fig:operad_axioms}, so it is straightforward to verify they are satisfied. {In particular, the zero functions appearing in the definition of $\circ_i^L$ simplify the situation greatly.
+For instance, several of the associativity requirements follow from the simple fact that multiplying an input $x_i$ by a probability and then mapping the result to zero is the same as first mapping the input to zero and then multiplying that zero by a probability.} So $\End_\R$ is indeed a $\Delta$-{bi}module. \end{Example}

-Next recall that the desired Leibniz rule in Equation (\ref{eq:prodrule}) suggests the module should be equipped with a notion of addition.
+Next, recall that the desired Leibniz rule in Equation (\ref{eq:prodrule}) suggests the {bi}module should be equipped with a notion of addition.
 This motivates the following definition.